 providing advice to employees, including what to do if they are injured

 providing advice to employers on WorkSafe policies

 providing advice on WorkSafe premiums, return to work and rehabilitation

 providing advice about WorkSafe publications

 providing guidance about licences to perform high-risk work and construction induction

 WorkSafe's advisory service is available between 7:30am and 6:30pm Monday to Friday.
 If you need more support, you can also contact WorkSafe using the Translating and Interpreting Service (TIS National) or the National Relay Service.

 WorkSafe inspectors help employers with workplace health and safety and help them comply with OHS laws.
 Inspectors can:

-Inspectors inspect workplaces to ensure they are following the law.
-During their inspections, WorkSafe inspectors may issue improvement or prohibition notices or give directions.
-They can also carry out other enforcement and compliance activities.
+Inspectors inspect workplaces to ensure they are complying with OHS laws.
+During their inspections, WorkSafe inspectors may issue improvement, prohibition or non-disturbance notices or give directions.
+They can also issue infringement notices or official warnings for certain offences and carry out other enforcement and compliance activities.